Alm History, Family Crest & Coats of Arms

 Another 30 words (2 lines of text) are included under the topic Early Alm Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Alm family to the New World and Oceana
+Migration of the Alm family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Alm, or a variant listed above: Rodolphous Elmes, who arrived in Boston in 1635; Richards Elmes, who came to St. Christopher in 1635; William Elmes, who arrived in Maryland in 1681; Edward Elms, who arrived in America in 1725.